 Tableau Joins Example

 How to Join Data in Tableau?

-The below screenshot will show you the data present in Employee table
+The data present in the Employee

-The below screenshot shows the data present in the Department table
+The data present in the Department

 Tableau Inner Join Example

 We created a simple table report with Occupation, Last name, Department name, First name on Rows and Sales Amount, and Yearly income on columns.
-Let us see the Inner join report preview.
+Let us see the Inner report preview.

-From the below screenshot, you can observe that Inner Join is producing 10 Rows, which includes all the matching records from Employee and Department table.
+From the below screenshot, you can observe that Inner is producing 10 Rows, which includes all the matching records from Employee and Department table.

 Tableau Left Join Example

-Let us see the Left Join report preview.
-From the below screenshot, you understand that Left Join is producing 14 Rows.
-It includes all the records from the Employee table and matching records from the Department table.
-Remember, four non-matching records from Department table will be displayed as Nulls
+Let us see the Left report preview.
+From the below screenshot, you understand that Left is producing 14 Rows.
+It includes all the Employee records and the Department matching records.
+Remember, four non-matching records from Department will display as Nulls.

-Tableau Right Join Example
+Right Join Example

-Tableau Full Outer Join Example
+Full Outer Join Example